goggi/nixos/home/features/desktop/common/wayland/eww/README.md

 }
 ```

 Make sure to also add the fonts listed below.
-You can simply search where
-they are in my config.

 ### Other distros